enyinnainya/aza-finance-fx-transactions-microservice/README.md

-# AZA Finance FX Transactions Microservice
+# FX Transactions Microservice
-This is an FX Transactions microservice to be used for storing/creating transactions, listing all existing transactions and getting a specific transaction for the AZA Finance FX Platform.
-This project is an assessment for AZA Finance.
+This is an FX Transactions microservice to be used for storing/creating transactions, listing all existing transactions and getting a specific transaction for the FX Platform.
 The app uses MongoDB cloud-hosted database for persisting data in the system.